alchemistry/alchemlyb/joss_paper/paper.md

 Molecular simulation packages such as [GROMACS](https://www.gromacs.org/) [@Abraham2015aa], [Amber](https://ambermd.org/) [@Case2005uq], [NAMD](https://www.ks.uiuc.edu/Research/namd/) [@phillips2020scalable], and [GOMC](https://gomc-wsu.org/) [@Nejahi2021aa] are used to run free energy simulations and many of these packages also contain tools for the subsequent processing of simulation data into free energies.
 However, there are no standard output formats and analysis tools implement different algorithms for the different stages of the free energy data processing pipeline.
 Therefore, it is very difficult to analyze data from different MD packages in a consistent manner.
-Furthermore, the native analysis tools do not always implement current best practices [@klimovich2015guidelines; @Mey2020aa] or are out of date
+Furthermore, the native analysis tools do not always implement current best practices [@klimovich2015guidelines; @Mey2020aa] or are out of date.
-Overall, the coupling between data generation and analysis in most MD packages hinders seamless collaboration and comparison of results across different implementations of data generation for free energy calculations.
+Overall, the coupling between data generation and analysis in most simulation packages hinders seamless collaboration and comparison of results across different implementations of data generation for free energy calculations.

-*alchemlyb* addresses this problem by focusing only on the data analysis portion of this process with the goal to provide a unified interface for working with free energy data generated from different MD packages.
+*alchemlyb* addresses this problem by focusing only on the data analysis portion of this process with the goal to provide a unified interface for working with free energy data generated from different software packages.
-In an initial step data are read from the native MD package file formats and then organized into a common standard data structure, organized as a [*pandas*](https://pandas.pydata.org) `DataFrame` [@mckinney-proc-scipy-2010].
+In an initial step data are read from the native package file formats and then organized into a common standard data structure, organized as a [*pandas*](https://pandas.pydata.org) `DataFrame` [@mckinney-proc-scipy-2010].
 Functions are provided for pre-processing data by subsampling or decorrelation.
 Statistical mechanical estimators are available to extract free energies and thermodynamic expectations as well associated metrics of quality; these estimators are implemented as classes with the same API as estimators in [scikit-learn](https://scikit-learn.org) [@scikitlearn2011; @sklearn2013api].
 *alchemlyb* implements modular building blocks to simplify the process of extracting crucial thermodynamic insights from molecular simulations in a uniform manner.